zak-hassan/internship-bootcamp-workshops/README.md

 # Workshop: Development and Coding Standards

+## Fork and clone

+As always you should first *fork* https://github.com/AICoE/workshop-coding-best-practices into your github account.
+Click on the `Fork` button in the upper right corner.

+Then *clone* your fork to your local machine.

+**REPLACE <my_account_name> with your account name**

+`git clone git@github.com:<my_account_name>/workshop-coding-best-practices.git`

+If the above fails, make sure you have setup git correctly, for help see: https://help.github.com/en/articles/testing-your-ssh-connection

+Now you can `cd workshop-coding-best-practices` into your fork.

 ## Installation and execution the model code

 To manage python requirements we're using [Pipenv](https://github.com/pypa/pipenv#installation).
 On Fedora you should be